uspki/policies/certificate-policy.md

 f. nameConstraints

-    If present, this extension SHALL be marked critical.
+    This extension MUST be present.
+This extension SHALL be marked critical.
+See section 7.1.5.

-g. extkeyUsage (optional)
+g. extkeyUsage

+    This extension MUST be present.
+This extension SHALL be marked non-critical.

-    For Subordinate CA Certificates to be Technically constrained in line with section 7.1.5, then either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values MUST be present.
+    All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
+The value id-kp-serverAuth [RFC5280] MUST be present, and the id-kp-clientAuth [RFC5280] MAY be present.

     Other values MAY be present.

-    If present, this extension SHALL be marked non-critical.

 h.
 Subject Information / Subject Distinguished Name

 The Certificate Subject MUST contain the following:
 - countryName (OID 2.5.4.6).
 This field SHALL contain C=US.

-- organizationName (OID 2.5.4.10): This field MUST be present and the contents MUST contain either the Subject CA’s name or DBA as verified under Section 3.2.2.2.
-The CA may include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows “Company Name Incorporated”, the CA MAY use “Company Name Inc.” or “Company Name".
+- organizationName (OID 2.5.4.10): This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government)

+- Examples of Subject Distinguished Names: cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

 #### 7.1.2.3 Subscriber Certificate
 a. certificatePolicies